yugabyte/yugabyte-operator/README.md

-# Yugabyte Kubernetes Operator
+# YugabyteDB Kubernetes Operator

-Deploy and manage Yugabyte DB cluster as a kubernetes native custom resource viz. `ybclusters.yugabyte.com`.
+Deploy and manage YugabyteDB cluster as a kubernetes native custom resource viz. `ybclusters.yugabyte.com`.

-## Deploy a Yugabyte DB cluster with this operator
+## Deploy a YugabyteDB cluster with this operator

-To create a Yugabyte DB cluster, first we need to setup RBAC for operator & create the operator itself.
+To create a YugabyteDB cluster, first we need to setup RBAC for operator & create the operator itself.
 Run the following command, from root of the repository, to do the same.
 ```sh
 kubectl create -f deploy/operator.yaml
 ```